BruOp/personal-website/content/blog/ibl/index.md

     \left( \frac{1}{N} \sum_{k=1}^{N} \frac{f_s(\mathbf{v}, \mathbf{l}_k) \langle\mathbf{n} \cdot \mathbf{l}_k\rangle}{\text{pdf}(\mathbf{v}, \mathbf{l}_k)} \right)
 $$

 As Karis notes, this approximation is exact for a constant $L_i$ term, and reasonable for "common environments".
-The way this approximation helps us is that we can store the two different sums separately!
+This approximation enables us to store the two different sums separately.
+Let's examine each sum:

 ### Pre-filtered Environment Map

-The first sum is what's commonly referred to as the "Pre-filtered Environment Map" or just the "radiance map" in other papers.
+The first sum is what's commonly referred to as the "pre-filtered environment map" or just the "radiance map" in other papers.
 When we say "pre-filtering", what we're actually doing is evaluating and storing a value such that when we go to render our mesh, we can simply sample this stored value to obtain $L_i$.
 The idea is that we can skip having to integrate across our hemisphere in order to figure out the radiance reflected in $\mathbf{v}$, and instead just look it up in a prefiltered cube map.

-Interestingly, Karis and others convolve this integral with the GGX by still using the GGX based importance sampling.
+Interestingly, Karis and others convolve this sum with the GGX by still using the GGX based importance sampling.
 This improves convergence, which is important if you're planning on having your environment map change over time and need to re-evaluate it outside the context of an offline pipeline.
-So really, we'll be performing the following integral instead of the one above:
+So really, we'll be performing the following sum instead of the one above:

 $$
 \frac{4}{\sum_{k=1}^{N} \langle \mathbf{n} \cdot \mathbf{l}_k \rangle }